Polina Malinovskaya Flaunts Enviable Physique In Tiny Crop Top And High-Rise Pants

 The 22-year-old internet sensation was captured in an indoor space full of large columns and statues for the four-slide series.
 Polina stood out most in the frames as she struck several sexy poses that drew the eye to her killer curves.

-In the first photo, she stood with left side of her figure facing the camera as she propped her booty out.
+In the first photo, she stood with the left side of her figure facing the camera as she popped her booty out.
 She also pushed her chest forward and pouted while looking at the camera.
 The second photo placed the spotlight on her torso as it honed in on her midsection and chest.
 She cocked one hip in the third snapshot as she flaunted the front of her form once more.
 She emitted a sultry energy in the fourth slide, pouting with her mouth slightly parted.

 Her long, highlighted blond hair, which was parted slightly off-center, was styled pin-straight as it cascaded down her back.
 She also rocked her nails long with a nude polish.